gnolang/gno/docs/overview.md

 In comparison to Ethereum, gno.land offers distinct advantages:

-1. **Transparent and Auditable Smart Contracts**: Gno.land Smart Contracts are fully transparent and auditable by users because the actual source code is uploaded to the blockchain.
+1. **Transparent and Auditable Smart Contracts**: gno.land Smart Contracts are fully transparent and auditable by users because the actual source code is uploaded to the blockchain.
 In contrast, Ethereum requires contracts to be precompiled into bytecode, leading to less transparency as bytecode is stored on the blockchain, not the human-readable source code.
 Smart contracts in gno.land can be used as libraries with a simple import statement, making gno.land a defacto source-code repository for the ecosystem.

-2. **General-Purpose Language**: Gno.land's Gno is a general-purpose language, similar to Go, extending its usability beyond the context of blockchain.
+2. **General-Purpose Language**: gno.land's Gno is a general-purpose language, similar to Go, extending its usability beyond the context of blockchain.
 In contrast, Solidity is designed specifically for Smart Contracts on the Ethereum platform.

 ## Using the gno.land Documentation

-Gno.land's documentation adopts the [Diataxis](https://diataxis.fr/) framework, ensuring structured and predictable content.
+gno.land's documentation adopts the [Diataxis](https://diataxis.fr/) framework, ensuring structured and predictable content.
 It includes:
 - A [Getting Started](getting-started/local-setup/local-setup.md) section, covering simple instructions on how to begin your journey into gno.land.
 - Concise how-to guides for specific technical tasks.
 - Conceptual explanations, offering context and usage insights.